calmdentist/tilt_programs/ARCHITECTURE.md

 -   **Args**:
     -   `player2_ephemeral_pubkey`: Player 2's public key.
     -   `encrypted_cards`: An array of the 9 doubly-encrypted cards needed for the hand.
+    -   `singly_encrypted_cards`: The array of the 9 original singly-encrypted cards from Player 1's deck.
+    -   `card_merkle_proofs`: An array of 9 Merkle proofs, one for each of the `singly_encrypted_cards`.
 -   **Logic**:
     1. Validates that the game is waiting for a player.
+    2.  **Verification**: For each of the 9 cards, the program performs two checks:
+        a.
+It hashes the provided `singly_encrypted_card` and uses the corresponding `merkle_proof` to verify it against the `deck_merkle_root`.
+This proves the card came from Player 1's deck.
+        b.
+It re-encrypts the `singly_encrypted_card` with `player2_ephemeral_pubkey` and confirms it matches the provided `doubly_encrypted_card`.
+This proves Player 2 encrypted correctly.
+        *(Note: This verification step is computationally intensive and will require a high CU limit.)*
-    2. Sets `player2` and their ephemeral public key.
+    3. Sets `player2` and their ephemeral public key.
-    3. Stores the 9 doubly-encrypted cards.
+    4. Stores the now-verified 9 doubly-encrypted cards.
-    4. Transfers the buy-in from Player 2.
+    5. Transfers the buy-in from Player 2.
-    5. Posts blinds automatically.
+    6. Posts blinds automatically.
-    6. Sets the game status to `PreFlopBetting` and sets the turn to the first player to act.
+    7. Sets the game status to `PreFlopBetting` and sets the turn to the first player to act.

 ### `player_action()`
 The primary instruction for all betting actions.